JoeOsborne77/JoeOsborne77/README.md

 ## Skills

-Software Engineering Skills: Jest · Cypress · Sinatra · Express.js · Node.js · React.js · React Native · Twilio · HTTP · HTML · MongoDB · Heroku · PostgreSQL · TablePlus · HTML · RSpec · Ruby · JavaScript · CSS · Firebase · Git/GitHub · TDD · Firebase · EXPO · TDD / BDD ·

-Wider Skills: Data anyalysis · Discerment of client needs · Large Scale Metadata Management · Empathy · CRM Strategy · Photoshop · Premier Pro · Google Docs Editors · Creative Strategy · Strong Communication Skills
+Wider Skills: Git/GitHub · Firebase · EXPO · TDD / BDD ·Data anyalysis · Discerment of client needs · Large Scale Metadata Management · Empathy · CRM Strategy · Photoshop · Premier Pro · Google Docs Editors · Creative Strategy · Strong Communication Skills

 Discernment of Client Needs
 One particular example of this is when ...
 In this situation I ... which led me to... resulting in...